 This willingness to explore their own dark side means they find it easier to deal with the painful experiences of life that may overwhelm other individuals.

-- They may struggle with their own self-image, feeling that they lack a clear identity or persona which they are able to be comfortable with in themselves.
+- They may struggle with their own self-image, feeling that they lack a clear identity or persona that they are able to be comfortable within themselves.